 - This article is for seasonal business owners who want to cut back on credit card processing fees.

-Choosing the right merchant account provider can be a daunting task for any business owner.
+Choosing the right credit card processor can be a daunting task for any business owner.
 Providers may charge additional fees for processing credit cards online, closing an account early or even using a lower subscription plan.
 Businesses that operate seasonally often face larger credit card processing fees than those that operate year-round.
 Finding the right provider for your seasonal business can help you lower maintenance costs and avoid extra fees.

 What is a merchant account provider?

-Editor's note: Looking for a credit card processor for your business?
-If you're looking for information to help you choose the one that's right for you, use the questionnaire below to have our vendors partners contact you:
+Editor’s note: Looking for the credit card processor for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.